-Visiting the palace is free of charge, but if you’d like to learn more about the history and some of the coolest spots to check out, consider taking this excellent 90-minute walking tour.
+Visiting the palace is free of charge, but if you’d like to learn more about the history and how it’s grown and changed to the present day, consider taking this excellent two-hour walking tour.

 Climb to the Top of the Bell Tower